lucasvazq/dotfiles/README.md

 ### Command center

 Using this ship is difficult because the steering wheel has been very tunned.
-I leave at hand a document that helps to know the customized keyboard shortcuts and that also lists all the useful functions that are in the terminal.
+I leave at hand a document that helps to know the customized keyboard shortcuts used for VScode, tmux, and i3, and that also lists all the useful functions that are available for the shell.

 [Command center](./docs/command_center.md)